 What’s this all about?
 It’s about placing a link in the text.
 In this aesthetically prepared offer, you can also find links to their social media.
 Unfortunately, the links to Google+ and Twitter do not work, and the website of the agency is still under construction.

-An analysis of these examples show that it’s not worth entrusting a link building campaign to people who provide assurances only.
+An analysis of these examples shows that it’s not worth entrusting a link-building campaign to people who provide assurances only.
 Any attempts to verify the quality of these offers often end in broken links and/or bad pages.

 In fact, even the offers in which the quality could be verified and the pages used show high indicators of authority, none demonstrated an attempt to build links naturally.
 These campaigns are short-sighted; of course, the links may increase the position of your site very quickly, but trying to verify the quality of five hundred (or more!) purchased links is pretty difficult, to say the least.
 This could lead to a situation where you pay for links that are simply spam, which is a quick way to lose those rankings.